 This working group will advance research to define the role of nutrition to optimize health and prevent disease across the lifespan.
 The group comprises program staff from multiple NIH ICOs with expertise in the impact of nutrition on health, development, and disease from the periconceptional and prenatal timepoints to old age.
-Recognizing that each phase across the lifespan has unique research needs (i.e., pregnancy, infancy and early toddlerhood, adolescence, young and Nutrition Research, the working group will collaborate with the other IWGs to support nutrition and health disparities research.
-These activities will stimulate the development of research priorities that elucidate how diversity of all kinds race, ethnicity, socioeconomic status, disability, sex, gender, gender identity, and geography-influences nutrition and health interrelationships.
+Recognizing that each phase across the lifespan has unique research needs (i.e., pregnancy, infancy and early toddlerhood, adolescence, young and middle-aged adults, and older adulthood), the group will promote research on understudied time windows as well as research to better understand how nutritional needs and eating behaviors change throughout the lifespan to provide an evidence base for dietary intake recommendations to promote appropriate growth and development, health, disease prevention, and improved disease outcomes.